saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 *   **Consistent Branding:** Features a sleek **Crowd Black** and **Pure White** theme with **Positive Green**, **Negative Red**, and **Accent Blue** for emotional cues and interactive elements.
 The application uses the **Arimo** font for body text and **Plus Jakarta Sans** for headings and the prominent "SentiVibe" word logo, ensuring a professional and unified brand presence.
 *   **Theme Toggle:** Users can switch between light and dark modes using a dedicated theme toggle.

+### 2.8.
+Account Center (New!)
+*   **Personalized Profile Management:** Authenticated users can access a dedicated "Account Settings" page to manage their personal details.
+*   **View Account Information:** Users can view their registered email address and current subscription tier (e.g., Guest, Free, Pro).
+*   **Update Profile Details:** Users can easily update their `first_name` and `last_name`.
+*   **Secure Logout:** A prominent logout button allows users to securely end their session.
+*   **Data Persistence:** For Pro subscribers, theme preferences are saved to their profile in the database, ensuring a consistent experience across devices.

 ## 3. How to Use SentiVibe

 1.  **Access the Application:** Open SentiVibe in your web browser.